nickjoven/intro-to-react/README.md

 export default ParentComponent
 ```

 Alright, in the above example, ParentComponent is calling ChildComponent.
 In the h3 tag.
 Calling a component is similar to writing an HTML tag, you use `<these guys>` but you `<Capitalize />` the first letter.
-Referencing ChildComponent here is like using a varaible.
+Referencing ChildComponent here is like using a variable.
 You are telling React to replace ChildComponent with whatever ChildComponent returns.

 ```javascript
 // childComponent.js